Kyle-Nadeau/CSC212_Gradebook/README.md

 ### Runtime Instructions

 First you must ensure that your input file is in the correct format of:<br />
-  Number of students in file<br />
+-Number of students in file<br />
-  First student's name<br />
+-First student's name<br />
-  Names of labs, any labs with multiple words in the title will have an underscore between them and the lab names are separated by spaces<br />
+-Names of labs, any labs with multiple words in the title will have an underscore between them and the lab names are separated by spaces<br />
-  Grades for labs out of 20 points separated by spaces<br />
+-Grades for labs out of 20 points separated by spaces<br />
-  Names of assignments, same formatting as labs<br />
+-Names of assignments, same formatting as labs<br />
-  Grades of assignments, out of 50 points separated by spaces<br />
+-Grades of assignments, out of 50 points separated by spaces<br />
-  Names of projects, same formatting as labs and assignments<br />
+-Names of projects, same formatting as labs and assignments<br />
-  Grades of projects separated by a space the first one out of 150 points and the second one out of 350 points<br />
+-Grades of projects separated by a space the first one out of 150 points and the second one out of 350 points<br />
-  Final_exam<br />
+-Final_exam<br />
-  Final exam grade out of 100 points<br />
+-Final exam grade out of 100 points<br />
-  Empty line to signify end of student #1 grades then repeat the student name to empty line formatting for each following student<br />
+-Empty line to signify end of student #1 grades then repeat the student name to empty line formatting for each following student<br />

 After the input is taken in and the file runs you will be asked to type in a student name(case sensitive) to view or change their grades or an exit option to exit the program